dgroomes/nushell-playground/README.md

    * Aliases are an important way to compress your commandline workflow, especially for frequently used commands.
 Type `lb` and follow in the same steps as above but launch something else.
    * Study the `bookmark-launcher.nu` file, hack on it, and add your own bookmarks.
+   * Next, let's try a custom completer
+6. Exit the current Nushell session with `exit`
+7. Start a new Nushell session and load our config for a custom completer
+   * ```shell
+     nu --env-config completer.nu --config ""
+     ```
+8. Type out the sample command and try out the auto-completion
+   * Type our `describe-color ` (including the space) and then press `Tab`.
+You should see the completion options like
+     the following.
+   * ```text
+     blue
+     red
+     green
+     ```

 ## Wish List